minhtran1309/1000_days_with-cool_stuff/QuPath_manual.md

     d.
 Press `CMD + l` to show command list, search for `detection classifier`.
 That step will open `Create detection classifier` press auto update.
 In the detail box we can see the classes are listed under classifier classes.
 There are a few classifying algorithms type we can pick to build a classifier such as `Random Trees (default), Decision Trees, KNNs or Neural Network`.

+### Scripting in v0.2.0
+1. To make a automative pipeline that can apply everywhere without problem we need script not GUI tools.
+2. What should know in advance?

+    *